BlockChomper/switchboard-integration/README.md

-# SwitchWalk6 - Solana Price Oracle Integration
+# Switcboard - Solana Program / Price Oracle Integration

 A Solana program demonstrating integration with Switchboard oracles to fetch and use real-time price data on-chain, with a specific implementation for SOL/USD price conversion.